Rust unit testing: simplify your tests

 const PRIMARY_LAST_NAME: &str = "Luthor";

 Then, another one for the full name.
-Let me remind you what I said on the previous article: favor literals over
+Let me remind you what I said in the previous article: favor literals over

-) to define your constants, because if the test fails you will have to spend time figuring
+expressions (like const fn) to define your constants, because if the test fails, you will have to spend time figuring

 out if the wrong value comes from the code that you want to test or from the one that you use to define the constant.

-When you are done, the strings "Lex", "Luthor", and "Lex Luthor" will be defined in just one place of your code.
-Should you have made a mistake when typing any of them, you can fix that editing this only instance.
+When you are done, the strings "Lex", "Luthor", and "Lex Luthor" will be defined in just one place in your code.
+Should you have made a mistake when typing any of them, you can fix that by editing this only instance.

 #[test]